safesoftware/fmeflow-cli/docs/fmeflow_deploymentparameters_delete.md

 ```

-	Examples:
   # Delete adeployment parameter with the name "myParam"
   fmeflow deploymentparameters delete --name myParam

   # Delete a repository with the name "myRepository" and no confirmation
   fmeflow deploymentparameters delete --name myParam --no-prompt

 ```